 Results: There is no recognized gold standard for breast density determination, so no studies were identified that evaluated the accuracy of the BI-RADS breast density categories in screening mammography.
 Five studies reported statistical measures for the reproducibility of categorical BI-RADS breast density classification among women predominantly or exclusively receiving screening mammograms.
-Best estimates from United States data suggest about one in five women would be categorized into a different BI-RADS density category (a, b, c, d) by the same radiologist at the next screening exam, while one in three would be categorized differently if the next screening exam were read by a different radiologist.
+Best estimates from U.S. data suggest about one in five women would be categorized into a different BI-RADS density category (a, b, c, d) by the same radiologist at the next screening exam, while one in three would be categorized differently if the next screening exam were read by a different radiologist.
 Major re-categorization (i.e., from "dense" categories [c or d] to "non-dense" categories [a or b], or vice versa) at the next screening examination occurred in 12.6 to 18.7 percent of women.

-For diagnostic test characteristics of adjunctive screening of women with dense breasts and negative screening mammography, two good-quality studies and three fair-quality studies reported HHUS, one fair-quality study reported on ABUS, and three good-quality studies reported on MRI.
-We identified no studies of tomosynthesis performance among women with dense breasts and negative screening mammography.
-For all breast cancer (defined as including DCIS and invasive breast cancer), HHUS sensitivity in these studies ranged from 80 to 83 percent; specificity ranged from 86 to 94 percent; PPV 3.2 to 7.5 percent.
-ABUS sensitivity was 67.6 percent, specificity was 91.6 percent, and PPV was 4.1 percent.
-In 3 smaller studies of MRI in high risk women, sensitivity of MRI ranged from 75.0 to 100.0 percent; specificity ranged from 78.1 to 88.7 percent; PPV ranged from 3.0 to 33.3 percent.
+For test performance characteristics of supplemental screening of women with dense breasts and negative screening mammography, two good-quality and three fair-quality studies reported on HHUS, one fair-quality study reported on ABUS, and three good-quality studies reported on MRI.
+We identified no studies of DBT performance among women with dense breasts and negative screening mammography.
+In the good-quality HHUS studies, for all breast cancer (defined as including DCIS and invasive breast cancer) the sensitivity ranged from 80.0 to 83.0 percent, specificity ranged from 86.4 to 94.5 percent and positive predictive value (PPV) ranged from 3.2 to 7.5 percent.
+For ABUS, the sensitivity was 67.6 percent, specificity was 91.6 percent, and PPV was 4.1 percent.
+In the three MRI studies, which were smaller and included high-risk women, the sensitivity ranged from 75.0 to 100.0 percent, specificity ranged from 78.1 to 88.7 percent and PPV ranged from 3.0 to 33.3 percent.